Gyaldem Tish: Early life and career

 Gyaldem Tish was born to Mr & Mrs Opare in Donkorkrom, Kwahu Afram Plains North in the Eastern Region of Ghana.
-After Junior High School, she moved to Mpraeso to further her Education in the Secondary Level.
+After Junior High School, she moved to Mpraeso to further her Education in Secondary Level.
 Her passion for music developed when she was in High school.

 She released her first official single in 2018 titled "UnderTaker" which gained her some recognition in the country.
-And she released "iWoman" shortly after.
+She released "iWoman" shortly after.
 She also joined some bands to perform some of the nation's most popular songs.